fukurosan/Jhaystack/docs/configuration.md

 - **Default**: `[]`
 - **Function**: `setIncludedPaths`

 Array of regular expressions that evaluate valid value paths to be evaluated for matches.
-Not configuring this option means that all paths in the search data objects will be traversed and evaluated.
+Not configuring this option means that all paths in the provided data set objects will be traversed and evaluated.

 ```javascript
 const includedPaths = [